🔍 Search Results

 Payment

 WeChat Pay and Alipay dominate.
-Cash (RMB) still accepted.
+Cash (RMB) accepted.
 Foreign cards limited — carry cash or set up mobile payment.

 Safety

 Very safe city overall.
-Pickpocketing rare.
 Register at your hotel (they handle this).
 Emergency: 110 (police), 120 (ambulance).

 Translator